call-me-maple/aerial-fishing-timers/README.md

 # Aerial Fishing Timers
-Adds timers to indicate when aerial fishing spots despawn
+Add timers to indicate when aerial fishing spots will expire.